 - Transmit payment information to your accounting system.
-This is where setup costs typically come, and most accounting systems will need some minimal configuration – but Royalty Tracker can pretty easily transmit the data.
+This is where setup costs typically come, and most accounting systems will need some minimal configuration – but Royalty Tracker’s software can pretty easily transmit the data.

 Here are just five of the big business wins of payout automation.

 1 More time.
-Cutting the labour involved in royalty payout and author care frees staff up to do more profitable work.
+Cutting the labor involved in royalty payout and author care frees staff up to do more profitable work.

 2 Lower costs.
 Eliminating the costs of generating checks, stationery and postage can quickly pay off on the bottom line.